MiLB.com Frequently Asked Questions

 A. The schedules for teams in the upcoming seasons arrive at different times during the offseason and are updated accordingly.
 If you don't see your team's current schedule yet, you may want to contact the club directly.
 The Tickets page, accessible from the MiLB.com masthead, features a list of all teams by state with links to each team's home page -- in case you're still deciding where you'll be visiting.
 And you might also want to check out some of the road trips we have put together for fans.

 Q. Why do I see Minor League news on both MiLB.com and MLB.com?

 A. MLB Advanced Media is licensed by contract to produce website content for both the Major Leagues and the Minor Leagues.
 MiLB.com rarely covers news related to Major League players or organizations.
 Minor League news can be accessed on the main MiLB.com home page and also by selecting News from the masthead menu.
 For the affiliated Minor Leagues and their teams, MLB.com does regularly publish a certain amount of news content separately from MiLB.com.
 On MLB.com, Minor League news can be found on a landing page dedicated to the regular season U.S.-based affiliates, and on another landing page covering several winter leagues that feature some players under contract to Major League Baseball teams or hoping to secure a free-agent contract.

 If you know the player's team, you should check that team's website, perusing its news archive and adding its RSS news feed to your online reader.
 RSS feeds are available from an icon in the "Headlines" section on the team's main page or a link in the news menu.
 You could also go to the website of the league that team is in and check the sources there.
 Links to team and league pages are available in the MiLB.com masthead and also in that same spot on team and league pages.
-We are also working on a site content search that should be ready at some point in 2011.

 Q. MLB.com has a roster of past and present umpires.
 Does MiLB.com?